Yellow Watery Stool: 6 Common Causes And Treatments

-- May be associated with other autoimmune problems such as autoimmune thyroiditis or type one diabetes.
+- It may be associated with other autoimmune problems, such as autoimmune thyroiditis or type one diabetes.

 Suspect celiac disease if you persistently have diarrhea or other symptoms enlisted above.
-Also, if you have one of your first or second-degree relatives with celiac disease if increases the odds of getting celiac disease.
+Also, if one of your first or second-degree relatives has, celiac disease increases the odds of getting celiac disease.

-Treatment usually relies mainly on restricting gluten in the diet and going entirely on a gluten-free diet.
+Treatment usually relies mainly on restricting gluten and going entirely on a gluten-free diet.

-- Caused by problems in the processing of secreted bile acid inside your intestine leading to diarrhea.
+- Caused by problems in processing secreted bile acid inside your intestine, leading to diarrhea.

-- It usually occurs after eating fatty foods usually associated with severe urgency and soiling accidents.
+- It usually occurs after eating fatty foods, associated with severe urgency and soiling accidents.

-- Diagnosis is quite difficult, treatment by a bile acid binder drug called cholestyramine may improve the condition.
+- Diagnosis is difficult; treatment with a bile acid binder drug called cholestyramine may improve the condition.

 According to Dr. Michael from mayoclinic.org, watery yellow diarrhea can occur in up to 20% of people undergoing gallbladder surgery.
-It is usually self-limiting, mild (usually after meals).
-In certain patients, it may last for years. .
+It is usually self-limiting ng mild (usually after meals).
+In certain patients, it may last for years. (reference).

 Also, chronic gallbladder inflammation or gallstones can lead to recurrent watery yellow stools.